sofiaromorales/website/docs/posts/To-do app with Electron and React_2021-09-26.md

 10 min read
 # Creating a simple to-do app with Electron and React

-**Hi everyone!** before starting you can check the project here https://github.com/sofiarm21/get-sht-done
+**Hi everyone!** I've always liked technical writing, so I wrote thi as my first tech post, hope you like it.

 I'm a big fan of Cassidy Williams, and she has this cool tool that she built herself called todometer ([https://github.com/cassidoo/todometer](https://github.com/cassidoo/todometer)), so some weeks ago I was thinking about what app to make to learn something new so I decided to try to make something similar to Cassisy's app, but this time I would document the hole process, and that's how I came up with the idea for GetSh*tDone